Setting up the model¶

 Output¶

-section defines the destination of the model output.
+The Output section defines the destination of the model output.
 Set the

-option to the directory where you wish to store the data.
+Path option to the directory where you wish to store the data.
 Paths can

 be relative or absolute.
 By default, output is stored in a subdirectory of

-the working directory named output
+the working directory named output.

 [Output]